Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 6) Use Dreamweaver software to edit the website and add links to the new video clips.
 Upload selected videos to YouTube and embed these into pages on the website.

-7) Use Dreamweaver to upload the new website and video files to the web server so they can be viewed by anyone in the world.
+7) Use Dreamweaver to upload the new website the web server so they can be viewed by anyone in the world.

 That's it ... difficult to learn at first, but very easy once you have done it for a while.
 It also helps being at a university where there are people around that know how to do all of this stuff and are willing (and excited) to show you how.